novabyte/pathway/README.md

 Pathway.track(user.id, "user signed up")
 ```

-For more detailed examples on using Pathway check out the [documentation](http://hexdocs.pm/pathway/) and Trak.io's [main documentation](https://docs.trak.io/).
+For more detailed examples on using Pathway check out the [documentation](http://hexdocs.pm/pathway/) and Trak.io's [API documentation](https://docs.trak.io/).

 __NOTE__: This client is complete but under development, any feedback and bug reports are welcome.

 ### Usage with Erlang ###

 Elixir code compiles down directly to BEAM bytecode and is completely compatible with Erlang without requiring a "translation layer", runtime introspection or any kind of compatibility layer.

 Working with this library from Erlang is as simple as remembering the module prefix created by the Elixir compiler and calling the module's function.

 An equivalent Erlang example to the one above: